RijanDhakal1010/Useful-binformatics-scripts/README.md

+# Note the readme is not currently up to date.

 # The folders are demarcated accoridng to the language they hold.
 This repo is for scripts/code and scripts/code only.
 Actual data files can be easily replicated and as such I have decided to document how to generate data instead of storing it here.

 # Bash